Introduction

 - Maintenance

 For example, during the planning phase, conducting a thorough risk assessment can reveal potential threats.
-In the testing phase, automated testing tools can be employed to detect vulnerabilities prior to deployment.
-This proactive approach not only strengthens the security posture of financial applications but also ensures compliance with stringent industry regulations, thus protecting sensitive financial information.
+In the testing phase, automated tools can be employed to detect vulnerabilities prior to deployment.
+This proactive approach not only strengthens the security posture of applications but also ensures compliance with stringent regulations, thus protecting sensitive financial information.

 Implement Secure Coding Practices